 - C. You are going to draw a triangle that looks right by doing the following: click somewhere on the drawing space (Graphics View) to start drawing the triangle, then click three more times (two more points) to draw a triangle that looks like a right triangle, finishing it by clicking on the first point you placed. - D. Press Escape (ESC), or click on the selection tool (the one that looks like an arrow) and click on any endpoint of a segment and move the triangle around.
 You will notice that the triangle changes, and is no longer a right triangle.
 You can undo, if you like, by pressing the yellow arrow at the top right of the screen. - E. Now you will construct a right triangle.
 In the bottom right-hand corner of the 3rd toolbox from the left (pictured at right) click on the bottom right corner of the button to expand it (the corner looks a little like a tiny white triangle, but changes to red when you can click it).
 Choose the tool that says "Segment."
 Click once for each endpoint of the segment you want to create. - F. Now choose the 4th toolbox (pictured at right) which is the Perpendicular Line.
-Click on an endpoint of the segment and the segment itself.

-- oint, and - H. Choose the Polygon tool and connect your three points, clicking on each point, and making sure to again click the first point you choose at the end. - I. At the left-side of your screen you have a list of what is on your Graphics View.
+Click on an endpoint of the segment and the segment itself. - G. Place a point on the perpendicular line using the Point tool (pictured at right), 2nd from the left.
+When you are on the line, it is highlighted. - H. Choose the Polygon tool and connect your three points, clicking on each point, and making sure to again click the first point you choose at the end. - I. At the left-side of your screen you have a list of what is on your Graphics View.
 This section of your screen is called the Algebra View.
 Find the line equation it will have y in it.
 Click on the circle to the left of the equation to hide the line.
-Bonus: Right-click the equation and you can turn it from Standard Form to y = mx + b form. - J. Drag the vertices of this right triangle.
+Bonus: Right-click the equation and you can turn it from Standard Form to y = mx + b form.

+J. Drag the vertices of this right triangle.
 How is this right triangle different from the one you drew in part C?
-What do you think is the difference between drawing and constructing objects in GeoGebra? - 1.
-The two-part diagram at right, which shows two different dissections of the same square, was designed to help prove the Pythagorean Theorem.
-Provide the missing details.
+What do you think is the difference between drawing and constructing objects in GeoGebra?

-- 2. Find both points on the line y = 3 that are 10 units from (3, -3). - 3.
-On a number line, where is $\frac{1}{2}(p+q)$ in relation to p and q? - 4.
-Some terminology: Figures that have exactly the same shape and size are called congruent.
+2. Find both points on the line y = 3 that are 10 units from (3, -3).

+3. On a number line, where is $\frac{1}{2}(p+q)$ in relation to p and q?

+4. Some terminology: Figures that have exactly the same shape and size are called congruent.
 Dissect the region shown at right into two congruent parts using only one cut.
 How many different ways of doing this can you find?